Shawn L. Raymond

-- Lawdragon, Inc. featured me in a December 2018 article titled “Lawyer Limelight: Shawn Raymond,” and also in December of 2017 as part of its article titled “Don’t Mess with Texas: How Susman Godfrey Became America’s Leading Trial Firm.”
+Lawdragon, Inc. included me on its 2019 Lawdragon 500 Leading Lawyers of America list.
+This comes on the heels of Lawdragon, Inc. featuring me in a December 2018 article titled “Lawyer Limelight: Shawn Raymond,” and in December of 2017 as part of its article titled “Don’t Mess with Texas: How Susman Godfrey Became America’s Leading Trial Firm.”

 I was named The Best Lawyers in America® 2018 Litigation – Antitrust “Lawyer of the Year” in Houston (Best Lawyers).
 Lightning struck twice as I received the same recognition in 2015.